Tasarinan/editor-framework/docs/manual/define-your-app.md

 // must have, important
 require('./editor-framework/init');
 ```

-An example repo also available here: https://github.com/fireball-x/editor-framework-app
+An example project can be checked out here: https://github.com/fireball-x/editor-framework-app

 ## Class Method: initCommander(commander)

  - `commander` An instance of [commander.js](https://github.com/tj/commander.js)

-Invoked at the very beginning of the app, before Editor module inited.
-There is no `Editor`
-method can be used in this function.
+Invoked at the very beginning of the app, before Editor module initialization.
+No method in `Editor` module can be used in this function.

 ## Class Method: init(options)

  - `options` The options parsed from `process.argv`

-Invoked after `Editor` and its sub modules initialized.
-It is recommended to put your register
-code in this function:
+Invoked after `Editor` and its sub modules initialization.
+It is recommended to put following register work in this function:

  - register your protocol
  - register your profile path